 Josh prepared me for every call and every email during my salary negotiation.
 His help repositioning and rephrasing emails not only helped with this negotiation, but helped me see how rephrasing an email can paint it in a much different light.

 I had an opportunity to move to Europe as a Google Site Reliability Engineer (SRE) and I knew I should negotiate, but wasn't sure exactly how to do it.

 I'm glad I worked with Josh.
 Now I have greater confidence to negotiate other job offers in the future, and I found that it's possible to ask for more and go further than I'm used to.

-Negotiating a job offer?
+Negotiating a job offer from Google?
 I'll help!

 I'm Josh Doody, a professional salary negotiation coach who helps Software Developers get more job offers and negotiate higher salaries.
 On average, Software Developers improve their job offers by $46,150.

 Apply for a free 15-minute intro call to learn how I can help.